-Join Us Today

-Membership includes a subscription to the Philatelic Communicator.
-Membership applications received by October 1 will be recorded as members for that calendar year and will receive all four quarterly issues of the Philatelic Communicator for that year.
-Applications received after October 1 will be recorded as members for the following calendar year.

-A membership application may be downloaded from the Writers Unit #30 website at <www.wu30.org>.
-Existing members are encouraged to download this form and give it to potential members so they can join.

-Membership Dues

-The membership dues for each calendar year are:

-USPS ZIP Code Addresses \$20.00

-Canada and Mexico \$22.50

-All Other Addresses \$25.00

-Payment must be made in U.S. funds by a check imprinted with a U.S. bank transit number, or by postal money order payable to "APS Writers Unit #30."
+USPS ZIP Code Addresses \$20.00 Canada and Mexico \$22.50 All Other Addresses \$25.00 Payment must be made in U.S. funds by a check imprinted with a U.S. bank transit number, or by postal money order payable to "APS Writers Unit #30."
 Some overseas members prefer to send U.S. bank notes.

-Updating Your Mailing Address

-Please notify us of address changes to assure that you receive without delay each issue of The Philatelic Communicator.
+Updating Your Mailing Address Please notify us of address changes to assure that you receive without delay each issue of The Philatelic Communicator.
 This will also save WU#30 several dollars because the USPS charges us when they have to send us an address correction, and we still have to pay the postage for re-shipping the issue to the member.

-George Griffenhagen WU#30 Secretary-Treasurer 12226 Cathedral Drive Woodbridge, VA 22192-2232 <gbgriffenhagen@gmail.com>

-Telephone: 703-966-1739

-APS Writers Unit #30 George B. Griffenhagen 12226 Cathedral Drive Woodbridge, VA 22192-2232

-Return Service Requested

-Dated Mail - Please Rush

-PRSRT STD U.S. Postage Paid Madrid, IA 50156 Permit No. 10

-David Onetter

-Articles

-Departments

-Coores Alea Californ

-Saving Books Digitally And Physically, Brewster Kahle and the Physical Archive of the Internet Archive David Crotty

-La Posta Announces Richard W. Helbock Prize

-AFDSC Digitizes Back Issues of its Journal

-Involving Your ReadersJohn Hotchner

-Writing Articles for Philatelic Publications as a Hobby or for Profit, What Difference Does it Make?Steve Swain

-1 From the EditorDavid Crotty 2

-President's ViewKenneth Trettin 3

-4 National Postal Museum NotesAlan Warren Research Libraries form Union Catalog Gateway 3

-7 Seventh Annual Postal History Symposium

-8 Letters: Ship Names, Proofing, How to cite the years that belong to a decade?
-5

-8 ObituariesFred MacDonald 14

-0 Jeremy A. Lifsey 14

-Frank H. Blumenthal 15

-Reviews

-German Military Units and Fieldpost Numbers Con-

-nected with Norway 1940-1945Erik Lordahl ed 10

-Transatlantic Mail Sailings Connected with Norway

-in the 19th CenturyHarry Snarvold 11

-LAPE 2012 Special Stamp Catalogue of Finland

-1856-2011Philatelic Service of Finland Norgeskatalogen 2012 and Norgeskatalogen Postal 12

-Oslo Filatelistklubb 13

-Expert Help for Writers and Editors

-Dr. Dane S. Claussen, Writers Unit #30 past president, offers free critiques of periodicals, books and manuscripts.
+George Griffenhagen WU#30 Secretary-Treasurer 12226 Cathedral Drive Woodbridge, VA 22192-2232 <gbgriffenhagen@gmail.com> Telephone: 703-966-1739 APS Writers Unit #30 George B. Griffenhagen 12226 Cathedral Drive Woodbridge, VA 22192-2232 Return Service Requested Dated Mail - Please Rush Articles Saving Books Digitally And Physically, Brewster Kahle and the Physical Archive of the Internet Archive David Crotty 1 La Posta Announces Richard W. Helbock Prize 4 AFDSC Digitizes Back Issues of its Journal 7 Involving Your ReadersJohn Hotchner 8 Writing Articles for Philatelic Publications as a Hobby or for Profit, What Difference Does it Make?Steve Swain 8 Departments From the EditorDavid Crotty 2 President's ViewKenneth Trettin 3 National Postal Museum NotesAlan Warren Research Libraries form Union Catalog Gateway Seventh Annual Postal History Symposium 3 Letters: Ship Names, Proofing, How to cite the years that belong to a decade?
+5 Obituaries Fred MacDonald Jeremy A. Lifsey Frank H. Blumenthal 14 14 15 Reviews German Military Units and Fieldpost Numbers Con- nected with Norway 1940-1945Erik Lordahl ed Transatlantic Mail Sailings Connected with Norway in the 19th CenturyHarry Snarvold LAPE 2012 Special Stamp Catalogue of Finland 1856-2011Philatelic Service of Finland Norgeskatalogen 2012 and Norgeskatalogen Postal Oslo Filatelistklubb 12 13 Expert Help for Writers and Editors Dr. Dane S. Claussen, Writers Unit #30 past president, offers free critiques of periodicals, books and manuscripts.
 Submit the four most recent issues, including postage equivalent to four times the first class mailing fee.
 Any unused amount will be returned.
 Critiques can be expected in about 30 days.
 Inquire before sending books and manuscripts, providing a brief description.
 Return time will vary depending on length and other commitments.
 Include an SASE.
 Note that Dr. Claussen has moved.
 Send to Dr. Dane S. Claussen, 2101 Naco Court, Las Vegas, NV 89102.
 Email: dsclaussen@hotmail.com.

-Materials for Review

-......George Griffenhagen 14

-Secretary-Treasurer's Report.....

-Material for review may be sent to the editor.
+Secretary-Treasurer's Report..... .....George Griffenhagen 14 Materials for Review Material for review may be sent to the editor.
 Reviews of materials are welcomed from members and non-members.
 Reviews should be concise and stress those aspects that are helpful examples (positive or negative) for other authors, editors and publishers.
 Review requests from those having an interest in the item, such as publishers and distributors, must include a copy of the publication.